-The University of North Carolina at Chapel Hill offers a unique and challenging 60+ credit master's degree in Clinical Rehabilitation and Mental Health with concentrations in working with persons with developmental and psychiatric disabilities.
-The program is fully accredited by the Council On Rehabilitation Education (CORE).
+Our program offers a unique and challenging 60+ credit master’s degree in clinical rehabilitation and mental health with concentrations in working with persons with developmental and psychiatric disabilities.
+The program is fully accredited by the Council on Accreditation of Counseling and Related Educational Programs (CACREP).
 Graduates of the program are eligible for national professional certification as Certified Rehabilitation Counselor (CRC) and can receive their North Carolina state credentials for Licensed Professional Counselor (LPC).

 The Division of Clinical Rehabilitation and Mental Health Counseling was formerly known as Rehabilitation Counseling and Psychology.

-The mission of the Division of Clinical Rehabilitation and Mental Health Counseling is to serve the people of North Carolina by educating rehabilitation counselors with the knowledge and expertise to provide services to our citizens with disabilities with an emphasis on those with developmental disabilities and/or psychiatric disabilities.
-The mission is based on the fundamental belief in the dignity and worth of all people and the rights of people with disabilities to live self determined lives in inclusive communities of their choice.
-The Division of Clinical Rehabilitation and Mental Health Counseling seeks to educate rehabilitation counselors who use the counseling relationship and skills to work collaboratively with individuals to maximize functional capacity, productive and independent living skills and quality of life and to provide access to and manage personalized services to support the unique needs and preferences of each individual, his or her family and community.
-Fundamental to this is a focus on the whole person: psychological, vocational, spiritual and physical aspects, as well as family, social, work and community relationships.
-The division seeks to educate rehabilitation counselors who possess the knowledge, critical thinking abilities, commitment to independent learning and scholarship, vision, and courage required to forge new models of community practice to address the diverse needs of individuals with disabilities now and in the future.
+The mission of the Division of Clinical Rehabilitation and Mental Health Counseling is to serve the people of North Carolina by educating rehabilitation and mental health counselors with the knowledge and expertise to provide services to the State’s citizens with disabilities, with an emphasis on those with psychiatric and/or developmental disabilities.
+The mission is based on the fundamental belief in the dignity and worth of all people and the rights of people with disabilities to live self-determined lives in inclusive communities of their choice.
+The Division of Clinical Rehabilitation and Mental Health Counseling seeks to educate rehabilitation and mental health counselors who use the counseling relationship and skills to work collaboratively with individuals to: 1) maximize functional capacity, productive and independent living skills, and quality of life; and 2) provide access to and manage personalized services to support the unique needs and preferences of each individual, their family, and community.
+Fundamental to this is a focus on the whole person—psychological, vocational, spiritual and physical aspects as well as family, social, work, and community relationships.
+The Division seeks to educate CRMH counselors who possess the knowledge, critical thinking abilities, commitment to independent learning and scholarship, vision, and courage required to forge new models of community practice to address the diverse needs of the individuals with disabilities now and in the future.

 - Practice effectively within a community model using current best practices;